Load selection state with an iframe

 Selection Criteria Format

 The criteria object defines what items should be made selectable in the selections state.
-Each map feature can be tagged with any data, and the criteria here can be used to filter out the unselectable features in any context.
+Each map feature can be tagged with any data properties in the map editor, and the criteria here can be used to filter exactly the features you want to become selectable on the map.

 Only features that fit all the provided criteria will be considered to be selectable.
 Common criteria include: